Acarbose

 Here are some things to know when you're taking acarbose.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Avoid eating sucrose-containing products such as sugar, soft drinks or lollies.
-They may cause stomach pain or even runny poo (diarrhoea) if taken while you are on acarbose tablets.
+• Sucrose: Avoid eating sucrose-containing products such as sugar, soft drinks or lollies.
+They may cause stomach pain or even runny poo (diarrhoea) if taken while you're on acarbose tablets.
+If you have low blood glucose don’t use sucrose to treat it because acarbose will slow down the absorption of sucrose.
+It’s better to use glucose.

-• If you are sick and not eating, ask your healthcare provider for advice.
-They may recommend that you stop taking acarbose until you are better.
+• Sick days: If you're sick and not eating, ask your healthcare provider for advice.
+They may recommend that you stop taking acarbose until you're better.
 Read more about diabetes sick day plan

 Like all medicines, acarbose can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.